🇩🇲

 Is it safe to travel to Dominica?

-What language is spoken in Dominica?
+What language do people speak in Dominica?

-Can I drive in Dominica?
+Can I get airport Wi‑Fi in Dominica?

 Ready for Dominica?